 Marlfield House has 19 stately bedrooms, each one with a unique style.
 They sleep up to 42 people, with numerous B&Bs available in Gorey for the rest of your wedding party.
 The Print Room is most often used for the bridal morning preparations, and I absolutely loved photographing there.
 There are so many little details and so many patterns!
 The room in itself is quite dimly lit but the preparations are usually done close to the large French doors leading into the garden.
 The room overlooks the gardens so it also helps keep it secluded, without the chance of running into your guests or the groom!
-I loved being able to photograph some of the bridal details outside, and Mary-Ellen could always open the doors to get a breath of fresh air.
+I also love being able to photograph some of the bridal details outside.

 Wedding Ceremony at Marlfield House

-While Mary-Ellen and Ali chose to have a church ceremony in Gorey, there are plenty of options to do a civil ceremony at Marlfield House.
-The venue is fully licensed to conduct wedding ceremonies, and you can pick between the conservatory, the Print Room and the gardens.
+Marlfield House is fully licensed to conduct wedding ceremonies, and you can pick between the conservatory, the Print Room and the gardens.
 There are lots of stunning settings and backdrops.
 The venue is so conveniently located just an hour away from Dublin that you can even have your ceremony there and travel down afterwards!
-All the options are possible.
+I highly recommend the garden on a fine day – the backdrop of the unique conservatory is absolutely stunning.

 Wedding Reception and Dinner